Levi Andoh: Career

 Andoh joined Aston Villa's academy at the age of 6, before being released at the age of 14.
 He subsequently had trial spells at Port Vale, Walsall and Wolverhampton Wanderers, but was rejected by all three.

 During the 2017–18 season, he played for Cradley Town, before playing for Thompson Rivers University between September 2018 and December 2018.
 He joined Worcester City in February 2019, before joining Solihull United later that year.

 Following a trial spell at the club, in December 2019, he agreed to join EFL League One club Ipswich Town on a two-year contract from January 2020.

 On 9 October 2020, he joined Lowestoft Town on loan for a month.
 He made 3 league appearances in the Southern League Premier Division Central and one appearance in the FA Trophy.

 He made his debut for Ipswich on 10 November 2020, starting in a 2–0 EFL Trophy defeat away to Crawley Town.
 In August 2021, he went on trial with Dartford.

 On 17 September 2021, it was announced that Andoh had joined Hereford, initially on a one-month loan.
 His loan was later extended, and he made 11 league appearances before returning to Ipswich in January 2022.
 Andoh was released at the end of the 2021–22 season.

 In July 2022, Andoh had unsuccessful trials with both Portsmouth and Harrogate Town.

 After short spells with both Buxton and Hednesford Town, Andoh re-joined Hereford on a permanent basis on 1 January 2023.
 That same day, he scored on his second Hereford debut, the equaliser in a 1–1 draw against Kidderminster Harriers.
 On 24 March 2023, it was announced that Andoh had left Hereford.

 On 2 July 2023, Andoh signed for National League club York City, making his debut in the opening league fixture of the season.
 After just four games for the Minstermen, he suffered a spinal fracture which was to rule him out for the rest of the season.

 In a bid to regain match fitness, in August 2024, Andoh joined National League North club Darlington on loan for a month, during which time he made six appearances.
 Andoh then began a period on loan to Truro City in the National League South in November 2024.
 He returned to Hereford for a third spell on 29 January 2025, joining on loan for the remainder of the season.
 He was ruled out for the remainder of the season after making 12 appearances, after breaking his collarbone against Scarborough Athletic on 15 March.

 It was announced in May 2025 that his contract with York would not be extended and he would leave the club at the end of the 2024–25 season.

 On 20 July, Andoh signed for Kettering Town.

+Andoh signed for Northern Premier League Division One East side Matlock Town ahead of the 2026–27 season.